FsHotWatch 0.8.0-alpha.33

 Packages

-FsHotWatch is split into small packages so you only install what you need:
+FsHotWatch is split into small packages so you install only what you need:

 Package What it does